simon-nguyen-goldenowl/test-webflow/TOSJP.md

-        Payment from the Customer Member at the purchase price of the relevant Pace Buy transaction, *[less]{.underline}* any partial payments for the Pace Buy which we had received from the Customer Member, the Merchant Fee, and the Transaction Fee (**Limited Buyback Right**).
+        Payment from the Customer Member at the purchase price of the relevant Pace Buy transaction, *[less]{.underline}* any partial payments for the Pace Buy which we had received from the Customer Member and the Merchant Fee (**Limited Buyback Right**).
 Notwithstanding the foregoing, we shall only exercise the Limited Buyback Right if:

         a.  any warranties made by the Merchant Member under this Agreement is or proves to be incorrect or misleading when